melcal04/LiveSicBo/README.md

 # Live Sic Bo - Mobile Revamp

-This is an automated testing script for the Live Sic Bo Mobile Revamp.
+This is a backup version of an automated testing script for the Live Sic Bo Mobile Revamp.

 ## Tech Stack
 - Automation Framework: Selenium